szilard/dataset-sizes-kdnuggets/README.md

 The above results imply an annual rate of increase of datasets of `10^0.075 ~ 1.2` that is 20%.

-The median dataset size increases from 6GB (2006) to 30GB (2015).
+The median dataset size increases from 6 GB (2006) to 30 GB (2015).
 That's all tiny, even more for raw datasets, and it implies that over 50% of analytics professionals work with datasets that (even in raw form) can fit in the memory of a single machine, therefore it can be definitely dealt with using simple analytical tools.